dgaydukov/cert-spring5/files/spring5.md

 * manually configure `JavaMailSenderImpl` by setting all these gmail props

 But we are going to use amazon settings.
 Go to `Services=>Customer Engagement=>Simple Email Service=>SMTP Settings`.
 Create credentials (username & password).
+Internally SES create user `ses-smtp-user.20200916-122952` with attached policy `AmazonSesSendingAccess` with single action `ses:SendRawEmail`.
+So if you want to remove SES SMPT credentials, just remove user from IAM.
 You can get `org.springframework.mail.MailSendException: Failed messages: com.sun.mail.smtp.SMTPSendFailedException: 554 Message rejected: Email address is not verified.
 The following identities failed the check in region US-EAST-1: noreply@domain.com, gaydukov89@gmail.com`.
 That means your SES in [sandbox mode](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html) so you have to add both `from/to` addresses to verified addresses before you can start sending emails.
 So we will use single email for both `from/to`.
 You can verify it in SES.